cmaher15/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

+This app allows for tweets to be posted without having to refresh!
+The tweets are organized in descending order, from most recent post to the oldest.
+There are custom error messages for if you attempt to post an empty tweet, or one that is over the 140 character limit.
+The app also comes equipped with two layouts, the standard mobile layout, and a slightly different layout for screens at 1024px or larger.
+When clicked, the arrow in the nav bar will automatically populate the text field so you can post a new tweet!
+How fun is that?!

 ## Getting Started

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.